 Use of internet and computers on campus are contingent upon adherence to applicable user policies for Housing, Student Conduct Code, and the PSU Computer and Network Acceptable Use Policy.
 High-speed internet is provided in all housing facilities.
 Wireless internet service is offered in every residence hall.
-Computer work stations are available at our University Success locations and around campus.
+Computer work stations are available at University Success and around campus.